Galser/tf-getting-started/README.md

     ```
     terraform plan
     ```
-    > BUT - Note -  in the latest version of the Terraform we cna just go with apply immediately, see below
+    > Note -  in the latest version of the Terraform we can just go with apply immediately, see below
-- So, just apply code by executing :
+- And apply code to create infrastructure by executing :
     ```
     terraform apply
     ```